Feel-ix-343/markdown-oxide/README.md

 # ---The--bottom--line--------------------------------------------------------

 Listen.
 I really like vim motions.
 I also really like low latency terminal editing.
 I very much so also like my neovim plugins and config.
 And wow I also like using obsidian (and other md apps).
 Can't I just have it all???
 Can't I brute text edit in neovim and preview and fine edit in the JS madness?
 Well, I thought I could; that is why I am making this.
-(And hopefully why you will help me!)
+(And hopefully why you might help me!)